 The High Tatras are a highly protected area and an incredible hiking location.

-• Level: Moderate
+• Difficulty: Moderate

 Hike the High Tatras, Eastern Europe’s only alpine mountain range, along the Tatranská Magistrala trail.
 It takes you through some epic scenery, from spruce forests and stony ridges to glassy lakes.
-This 42-kilometre trail starts at the remote village of Podbanské in the foothills of the Western Tatras and finishing at the far-more remote lake of Vel’ké Biely Pleso (although many people continue walking to the scenic village of Ždiar).
+This 42-kilometre trail starts at the remote village of Podbanské in the foothills of the Western Tatras and finishes at the far-more remote lake of Vel’ké Biely Pleso (although many people continue walking to the scenic village of Ždiar).

 Hike Slovakia’s High Tatras Mountains in a Weekend | Much Better Adventures